EDUCATION

 3. Not identifying the holes in our funnel

-With the help of a Higher Education CRM, you will be able to identify these leaks and nurture them further till they are ready to get back into the funnel.
+With the help of a higher education CRM, you will be able to identify these leaks and nurture them further till they are ready to get back into the funnel.

 4. Not applying the learnings

-Wrap up
+Wrapping up

 In the age of expensive online ads, too much competition, and even shorter attention spans, it is important to adopt the right processes and technologies that help you engage and retain your students better.